 And as with any firework, it's a good idea to make sure you have a bucket of water standing by nearby just in case!
 Even the cold burning bombs get hot after a while, and once they've burned out, you'll want to have somewhere to dispose of them.
 Don't leave them on the ground, especially in wooded areas or places with dry vegetation.

-Finally, it's also a good idea to train your model on how to use these bombs and what to do if things go wrong.
+It's also a good idea to train your model on how to use smoke bombs and what to do if things go wrong.
 They will likely be closer to the item than you are, and they are possibly even holding it.
 Make sure they know where to put it if it gets too hot to hold or seems to be malfunctioning.

 Check the Wind Forecast